histrio/tuxcare-documentation/docs/enterprise-support-for-almalinux/README.md

 **“Product(s)”** shall mean software product(s) of TuxCare, which the Customer has purchased, deployed, and installed in accordance with the terms of a License Agreement between TuxCare and the Customer.

-**“Product Error”** shall mean undeclared behavior of the Product.
+**“Product Error”** shall mean undeclared behaviour of the Product.

-**“Response time”** shall mean the elapsed time measured from the moment of any incident receipt until confirmation of receipt by TuxCare to the initiator (via support system).
+**“Response time”** shall mean the elapsed time measured from the moment of any incident receipt until confirmation of receipt by TuxCare to the initiator (via the support system).

 **“Service Request”** shall mean a request from a Customer for support, delivery, information, advice, or documentation, which is not related to an incorrect functioning or non-functioning of the Product(s).